Is the left right political spectrum still applicable ?

 Edit

-The U.S. built its nation through conquest, war, and pioneering, fostering an individualist national identity rooted in "blood and soil" ideologies and Christian values.
+The U.S. built its nation through conquest, war, and pioneering, fostering an individualist national identity rooted in "blood and soil" ideologies and although USA state was founded on separation of church and state but parts of US was heavily Christian like the bible belt (early slave confederation slave state) so influenced with their values.
 This history suppressed unions and socialist movements and cultivated deep-seated anti-socialist sentiment.
-Without strong socialist or social democratic parties gaining power, there was no significant advocacy for collective or even social democratic ideas, resulting in two right-wing liberal parties.
+Without strong socialist or social democratic parties gaining power, there was no significant advocacy for collective or even social democratic ideas, resulting in two right-wing liberal parties the Democrats and the Republicans .
 Adding to the complexity, the Republican Party was originally the more liberal and progressive party both socially and economically, while the Democrats supported slavery , even well after the Civil War.
-Over time, this reversed: Democrats shifted left during the Civil Rights Movement, and the Republican Party became more conservative by today's U.S. standards probably influenced by christianity.
+Over time, this reversed: Democrats shifted left during the Civil Rights Movement in 1960s, and the Republican Party became more conservative by today's U.S. standards , especially from Nixon onwards , probably influenced by christianity.

 In contrast, most Western nations—like the UK, New Zealand, and Germany—had/have active social democratic parties (such as the Labour Party or SPD).
 The U.S.A however, experienced only a brief progressive phase before World War I and never embraced the collective ideologies prominent in other Western democracies.
 Where the typical Western political spectrum spans communist, socialist, social democratic, and modern liberal (neoliberal) parties, the U.S. political landscape is framed differently depending on who is describing it.